ChrisPaliqaw/my_rqt/README.md

 ### Code structure

 This class demonstrates the use of the QT widget framework to display the log messages of a simple ROS2-like Node logging system.
+QT is important for ROS development, since it is the standard UI framework used for utilities such as rqt_console and rqt_tf_tree, though web utilities are growing in importance.

 mainwindow and main are the QT code, which in turn call the ROS2-like classes.
 Node is the heart of a skeleton code implement for implementing behavior, but the only behavior it simulates from ROS2 is a simple logging system, with 5 levels of severity.

-The app loads and searches a text file, and issue a log message when it is searched
+The app loads and searches a text file, and issues a log message when it is searched.

 ### Rubric items